 2. Snowflake Cocktails

 Winter cocktails often have the form of winter warmers.
-Cranberries, cinnamon, cloves and brandy might be the first few flavours that come to your mind when winter cocktails are mentioned.
+Cranberries, cinnamon, cloves and brandy might be the flavours that come to your mind when winter cocktails are mentioned.

 Cocktails can also have a crisp, icy look.
 The edge of the glass can be coated in sugar, resembling freshly fallen snow.
-The drinks could be served in etched glasses with snowflake motives.
-Or, the cocktail stirrers could be snowflake-shaped.
-Printed cocktail napkins with the happy couple’s initials surrounded by snowflakes could be the perfect finishing touch.
+For an fresh, icy look, serve your coctails in etched glasses with snowflake motives.
+Or, get eye-catching cocktail stirrers that are snowflake-shaped, such as those on the photo below, by Clouds and Currents on Etsy.
+Printed cocktail napkins with the happy couple’s initials and snowflakes is another option of the perfect finishing touch.

 3. Snowflake Cookies